 - a.
 Definition.
 Two or more dwelling units on a lot or within a structure, each of which includes a separate household.
-A duplex on a single lot would qualify as multifamily. - b.
+A duplex located on one lot of record would qualify as multifamily. - b.
 Standards.
 In the CT District, multifamily dwellings are allowed only as part of a mixeduse project and limited to 20 percent of the CT zoned area of the subject development or master plan.